nczub/Statistical_analysis/README.md

 # Statistical analysis
-Python script for statistical analysis
+Python script for statistical analysis.

+For finding variables that differentiate 10 groups.

+In my example, this is 10 types of serotonin receptors.

+## Instruction

+1. Create conda environment

 For create conda environment use this code in console: